 A detailed note on the Board and its Committees is provided under the CorporateGovernance Report that forms part of this Annual Report.

-Pursuant to the Section 178 of the Companies Act 2013 the Company has set up aNomination and Remuneration and Stakeholders Relationship Committee under the Chairmanshipof the Independent Director Mr. Mahesh Naik Mr. Sandip C. Save and Mr. Ranjit Dhuru.
+Pursuant to the Section 178 of the Companies Act 2013 the Company has set up aNomination and Remuneration and Stakeholders Relationship Committee.
+A detailed note onthe composition of the Committees is provided in the corporate governance report sectionof this Annual Report.

-The Gist of the Policy of the said committee:
+The Key Features of the Policy of the said committee are as follows:

 For Appointment of Independent Director (ID):